namikaze-40p/obsidian-tab-selector/README.md

 # Obsidian Tab Selector

-This is an [Obsidian](https://obsidian.md/) plugin which can quickly switch tab by 2 ways, one is general way in like other apps, the other is with keeping the keyboard home position.
+This is an [Obsidian](https://obsidian.md/) plugin which can quickly switch tabs in various ways.

 > [!NOTE]
 >